Boyer-Lindquist space-times and beyond: Meta-material analogues: Boyer--Lindquist Space-Times

-The ``laboratory'' will be assumed to be flat Minkowski space in some coordinates we will label $(t,r,\theta,\phi) = (t,\xi^i)$.
-We assume the background metric takes the form
+The ``laboratory'' will be assumed to be flat Minkowski space, in coordinates that we will label $(t,r,\theta,\phi) = (t,\xi^i)$.
+We assume that the background metric takes the following block-diagonal form:

-Here $[g_0]_{ij}(\xi)$ is the 3-metric corresponding to some (essentially arbitrary) coordinate representation of flat 3-space.
-In the current situation, these coordinates might be spherical polar, oblate spheroidal, prolate spheroidal, or cylindrical coordinates, (in which case one would more likely relabel $\theta\to z$), or something even more exotic (for example, parabolic cylindrical, paraboloidal, elliptic cylindrical, ellipsoidal, bipolar, toroidal, conical, or general orthogonal coordinates).
+{Here,} $[g_0]_{ij}(\xi)$ is the 3-metric corresponding to some (essentially arbitrary) coordinate representation of flat 3-space.
+For instance, these coordinates might be spherical polar, oblate spheroidal, prolate spheroidal, or cylindrical coordinates (in which case, one would more likely relabel $\theta\to z$), or something even more exotic (for example, parabolic cylindrical, paraboloidal, elliptic cylindrical, ellipsoidal, bipolar, toroidal, conical, or general orthogonal coordinates).
+Let us now explicitly calculate the laboratory permittivity, permeability, and magnetoelectric tensors $\{ \epsilon^{ij}, [\mu^{-1}]^{ij}, \zeta^{ij} \}$.

-We denote the physical metric we are trying to mimic by $g_{ab}$, and its inverse by $[g^{-1}]^{ab}$.
-The laboratory background metric is denoted by $(g_0)_{ab}$ with inverse $(g_0)^{ab}$.
-Indices will always be raised and lowered using the laboratory metric (which is why we need to use the notation $[g^{-1}]^{ab}$ for the inverse of the metric we want to mimic).
-We now consider the constitutive tensor~\cite{Schuster:2017}